rdyro/torch2jax/README.md

 # Changelog

+- version 0.4.1
+  - bug-fix: in `torch2jax_with_vjp`, nondiff arguments were erroneously memorized

 - version 0.4.0
   - added batching (vmap support) using `torch.vmap`, this makes `jax.jacobian` work
   - robustified support for gradients